G20 urged to speed up digital tax

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Fukuoka: Top G20 finance officials agreed Saturday there was an urgent need to find a global system to tax internet giants like Google and Facebook but clashed on the best way to do it.
+FUKUOKA, Japan: Top G20 finance officials agreed on Saturday there was an urgent need to find a global system to tax internet giants like Google and Facebook but clashed on the best way to do it.

 The G20 has tasked the Organisation for Economic Cooperation and Development to fix an international tax system that has seen some internet heavyweights take advantage of low-tax jurisdictions in places like Ireland and pay next to nothing in other countries where they make huge profits.